What Is Heroin?

 How Is Heroin Used?

-Heroin is usually injected, sniffed/snorted or smoked.
+It is usually injected, sniffed/snorted or smoked.
 Typically, a heroin abuser may inject up to four times a day.
 Intravenous injection provides the greatest intensity and most rapid onset of euphoria (7 to 8 seconds), while intramuscular injection produces a relatively slow onset of euphoria (5 to 8 minutes).
 When heroin is sniffed or smoked, peak effects are usually felt within 10 to 15 minutes.
-Although smoking and sniffing heroin do not produce a ‘rush’ as quickly or as intensely as intravenous injection, researchers have confirmed that all three forms of heroin administration are addictive.
+Although smoking and sniffing heroin do not produce a ‘rush’ as quickly or as intensely as intravenous injection, researchers have confirmed that all three forms of administration are addictive.

 Soon after injection (or inhalation), heroin crosses the blood-brain barrier.
-In the brain, heroin is converted to morphine and binds rapidly to opioid receptors.
+In the brain, it is converted to morphine and binds rapidly to opioid receptors.
 Abusers typically report feeling a surge of pleasurable sensation, a ‘rush’.
 The intensity of the rush is a function of how much of the drug is taken and how rapidly it enters the brain and binds to the natural opioid receptors.
-Heroin is particularly addictive because it enters the brain so rapidly.
+It is particularly addictive because it enters the brain so rapidly.
 With heroin, the rush is usually accompanied by a warm flushing of the skin, dry mouth, and a heavy feeling in the extremities, which may be accompanied by nausea, vomiting and severe itching.

 After the initial effects, abusers will usually be drowsy for several hours.
 Mental function is clouded by heroin’s effect on the central nervous system.
 Cardiac functions slow.
 Breathing is also severely slowed, sometimes to the point of death.